 Instagram Stories are now more popular than Snapchat, with over 200 million people using the feature every day.
 I resisted using Stories for the first 6 months.
 I thought, oh man, another platform to update and check.
 But….I’ve changed my mind.
 I’m into you, Stories.
 Now that IG has added so many cool features, I’m having a lot of fun with it, and I’ve found ways to make it a part of my daily business digital update routine.
-My stories typically get about 2X engagement to my Instagram posts–so the effort to consistently update is worth it.
+My stories typically get about 2X engagement to my Instagram posts.
+So the effort to consistently update is definitely worth it!

 Consider your content.